eps696/SDfu/README.md

 ```
 Interpolations can be made smoother (and faster) by adding `--latblend X` option ([latent blending] technique, X in range 0~1).
 If needed, smooth the result further with [FILM](https://github.com/google-research/frame-interpolation).
-Models can be selected with `--model` option by either a shortcut (15, 15drm, 21, 21v), a path on the [Hugging Face] website (e.g. `SG161222/Realistic_Vision_V2.0`, it will be auto-downloaded for further use) or a local path to the downloaded file set (or `safetensors` file).
+Models can be selected with `--model` option by either a shortcut (15, 15drm, 21, 21v, ..), a path on the [Hugging Face] website (e.g. `SG161222/Realistic_Vision_V2.0`, would be auto-downloaded for further use) or a local path to the downloaded file set (or `safetensors` file).
 Check other options and their shortcuts by running these scripts with `--help` option.

-There are also Windows bat-files, slightly simplifying and automating the commands.
+There are also few Windows bat-files, slightly simplifying and automating the commands.

 ## Guide synthesis with [ControlNet] or [Instruct pix2pix]